State (polity): Marxist perspective

-Marx and Engels were clear in that the communist goal was a classless society in which the state would have "withered away", replaced only by "administration of things".
-Their views are found throughout their Collected Works, and address past or then extant state forms from an analytical and tactical viewpoint, but not future social forms, speculation about which is generally antithetical to groups considering themselves Marxist but who – not having conquered the existing state power(s) – are not in the situation of supplying the institutional form of an actual society.
+Marx and Engels were clear in that the goal of communism was a classless society in which the state would have "withered away", replaced only by "administration of things".
+Their views are found throughout their Collected Works, and address past or then-extant state forms from an analytical and tactical viewpoint, but not future social forms, speculation about which is generally antithetical to groups considering themselves Marxist but who – not having conquered the existing state power(s) – are not in the situation of supplying the institutional form of an actual society.
 To the extent that it makes sense, there is no single "Marxist theory of state", but rather several different purportedly "Marxist" theories have been developed by adherents of Marxism.

 Marx's early writings portrayed the bourgeois state as parasitic, built upon the superstructure of the economy, and working against the public interest.
 He also wrote that the state mirrors class relations in society in general, acting as a regulator and repressor of class struggle, and as a tool of political power and domination for the ruling class.
-The Communist Manifesto claims the state to be nothing more than "a committee for managing the common affairs of the bourgeoisie.”
+The Communist Manifesto claims the state to be nothing more than "a committee for managing the common affairs of the bourgeoisie."

 For Marxist theorists, the role of the modern bourgeois state is determined by its function in the global capitalist order.
 Ralph Miliband argued that the ruling class uses the state as its instrument to dominate society by virtue of the interpersonal ties between state officials and economic elites.
 For Miliband, the state is dominated by an elite that comes from the same background as the capitalist class.
 State officials therefore share the same interests as owners of capital and are linked to them through a wide array of social, economic, and political ties.

 Gramsci's theories of state emphasized that the state is only one of the institutions in society that helps maintain the hegemony of the ruling class, and that state power is bolstered by the ideological domination of the institutions of civil society, such as churches, schools, and mass media.